iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Fenchel Identity.md

 ---
 ### **Fenchel's Identity**

 Fenchel's Identity relates the subgradient to the conjugate function.
+The conjugate function returns the negative offset of the affine minorants that supports the function $f$ at given point; namely $f(x) \ge \langle x, z\rangle -f^\star(z)$

 **Claim 1**
 > The dual variable is in the sub gradient of the original function.
 (Make sense geometrically), The argument is reversible, which means that: